 By Natasha von Geldern

 Have you flown ultra long haul?
-What are your tips for surviving the world’ longest scheduled flight?
+What are your tips for surviving the world’s longest scheduled flight?